 Senior Principal Researcher

 Dr. Fang Chen was employed with Beijing Jiaotong University in China from 1995-1999.
-She was appointed Associate Professor of the Faculty of Electronic and Information Engineering in 1995, the Deputy Director of the Institute of Information Science in 1996 and then Dean of Faculty of Electronic and Information Engineering in 1997.
+She was appointed as the Associate Professor of the Faculty of Electronic and Information Engineering in 1995, as the Deputy Director of the Institute of Information Science in 1996, and then as the Dean of Faculty of Electronic and Information Engineering in 1997.

 Dr. Chen began her career in industry in 1999 as senior researcher and Team Leader in Intel China Research Centre.
 She joined Motorola in 2000 as Principal Researcher and founding manager of the Speech and Language Generation Research Lab of Motorola China Research Centre, where she also acted as the account manager of business relationships for the Motorola China Research Centre.